MadStu/HTMLCSSEPP/README.md

 # Harley-Davidson MT350

-This is an informative website for owners and fans of the Harley-Davidson MT350 motorcycle.
-Providing a brief history, some gallery photos and lists some annual events that take place.
-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for current and future MT350 owners.
+This is an informative website for owners, fans and people who are curious about the Harley-Davidson MT350 motorcycle.

+The goal is to provide these users with a brief history about the bike, a few  gallery photos and also to list some annual events that take place so other owners can join in.

+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for all users.

 ![Responsive Mockup](https://raw.githubusercontent.com/MadStu/HTMLCSSEPP/main/assets/images/responsive-mockup.png)